jcaldeira-iot/IoT-For-Beginners-Micropython-V2/2-farm/lessons/8-migrate-your-plant-to-the-cloud/README.md

 You can now create an IoT Hub resource in your resource group.

-1. Use the following command to create your IoT hub resource:
+1. Use the following command in the terminal to create your IoT hub resource:

     ```sh
     az iot hub create --resource-group soil-moisture-sensor \